Health care organizations are putting forth plans for standardizing patient care, demonstrating the value of monitoring adherence to protocols.

 Saving Lives and Improving Outcomes Through Data Analysis

-Proving that the right tools can bridge gaps among health care providers while gathering and analyzing data for insights, St. Joseph’s University Medical Center uses d2i as the data engine to track patients and their treatment under ALTO.
-Data analytics can be used to address the opioid crisis by pinpointing prescription misuse and educating both patients and prescribers.
+The right tools can bridge gaps among health care providers while gathering and analyzing data for insights. d2i can be used as the data engine to track patients and their treatment.
+Data analytics can also be used to address the opioid crisis by pinpointing prescription misuse and educating both patients and prescribers.

 Using data analytics to target protocol change means obtaining and working with timely and relevant information, and determining and monitoring patterns.
 Analytics tools allow transparent monitoring of physicians and site compliance, and can help identify practice patterns and variations. d2i has clinical protocol compliance analytics tools that can help HCOs monitor protocol compliance.